vselitsky/Trello-Clone/README.md

 ### Lists and Cards

-- User can create, edit and delete their lists and cards
+- User can create, edit and delete their lists and cards.
-- User can drag and drop their lists and cards and Redux middleware will persist the updated order to backend
+- User can drag and drop their lists and cards and Redux middleware will persist the updated order to backend.

 ```javascript
 const persistenceMiddleware = store => dispatch => action => {